Investor RelationsInvestor Relations

 ● Fundamental Approach

-The Company undertakes measures to engage in dialogue and other interactions with shareholders and investors in order to achieve continuous growth and raise corporate value in the medium to long term.
+The Company undertakes active measures to engage in dialogue and other interactions with shareholders and investors in order to achieve sustainable growth and increase corporate value in the medium to long term.

 (1) Investor relations structures